BYLAWS OF THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 ARTICLE XVI.
 AMENDMENTS TO THE BYLAWS

 Section 1.
-Branch Vote.
-Provisions of these bylaws not governed by AAUW or AAUW CA bylaws may be amended at a branch meeting by a majority vote of those present and voting, provided written notice has been sent to the members at least fourteen days prior to the meeting.
+Branch Vote at general meetings.
+Provisions of these bylaws not governed by AAUW or AAUW CA bylaws may be amended at a branch meeting by a majority vote of those present and voting, provided notice has been sent to the members at least fourteen days prior to the meeting.